Modal Cobalt-8 | 150 custom sounds

 COBALT V 1.0

-I bought my first Cobalt in 2021 and I returned it after just 2 days.
+I bought my first Cobalt-8 in 2021 and I returned it after 2 short days.
 This was my second return ever.
-The first one was with my Korg Wavestate – I returned it because the dry sound, the convoluted interface and the lack of an editor was too much for me to bear.
-I thought there were better-sounding & easier-to-use synths that I could be focusing on.
+The first one was Korg Wavestate.
+I returned the Korg it because the dry sound, the convoluted interface and the lack of an editor was too much for me to bear.
+I thought there were cooler-sounding & easier-to-use synths out there.

 2. The Joystick: it would sometimes not return to its neutral / centered position after doing some pitch bending.
 My Argon-8 joystick behaved the same way, so I thought it couldn’t have been a coincidence – it must have been Modal’s failure to design and build a proper joystick.